MCTeamPotato/Ring-of-the-Hundred-Curses/README_EN.md

 ## Curse List
 Format: (Curse Name + Curse Effect + Designer)

-- Fragile Life: Reduces fixed health. kl ✔
-- The World Against You: All creatures become hostile towards you. kl ✔
-- Greedy Eating: Reduces the hunger restoration from food. kl
-- Backpack Limit: Reduces the stack limit of items. kl
-- Full Power: Weapons can only be used when fully charged. kl
-- Shield on the Right: Cannot use a shield in the off-hand. kl
-- Lack of Oxygen: Suffocation effect occurs underground. kl
-- Sleepless Nights: Cannot sleep in beds. kl ✔
-- Weak Stomach: Raw meat gives debuffs. kl
-- Weaponless: Cannot mine hard blocks. kl
-- Starry Path: Cannot run when light levels are too low. kl
-- End Water Ban: Water cannot be placed in the End. kl
-- Greedy Lock: Chests cannot give high-level loot. kl
-- Heavy Shackles: Wearing equipment reduces movement speed. kl
-- Weakened Strikes: Deals less damage to enemies. kl
-- Soul Suppression: Reduces experience point gain. kl
-- Fragile Body: Fall damage cannot be mitigated. kl
-- Fragile Armor: Reduces armor and toughness given by armor. kl
-- Sluggish Hands: Reduces mining speed. kl
-- Lonely Master: Cannot tame mobs. kl
-- Lost Direction: Maps and compasses become useless. kl
-- Weak Magic Constitution: Cannot use high-level enchantments. kl
-- Weak Swimmer: Reduces swimming speed, and drowning damage increases with depth. kl
-- Cafeteria Lady: Respawn anchors charge with a random number of uses. 暮雨雨
-- Endless Quiz: Enchanting the same weapon repeatedly reduces its enchantment level. 暮雨雨
-- Friend or Foe: A trident with Loyalty has a chance to damage the player when returning. 暮雨雨
-- Incompetent Thief: Opening loot chests in Pillager Outposts or Villages spawns Pillagers and Villagers. 暮雨雨
-- Blood and Flesh: Each time you take damage, you receive additional damage based on a percentage of your maximum health. 初见
-- Horde Mind: After killing a mob, there is a chance to spawn the same mob in place. 初见
-- Focus Disturbance: Attacks, placements, and crafting have a chance to fail. 初见
-- Neurological Degeneration: Negative effects are applied after respawning. 初见, kl
-- Horrific Entity: Enemies may have a chance to gain extra health. 初见
-- Social Paradox: Villager trade prices are higher. 初见
-- Pressure Disorder: Moving and jumping abilities are reduced when in high or low altitudes. 初见
-- Loss of Synchronicity: Lower health also reduces attack power. 初见
-- Flesh Collapse: Respawn with a portion of your health and hunger. 初见
-- Slow Recovery: You cannot naturally regenerate health. 鲁邦
-- Weak Wall: Shield durability drains when holding a shield. 鲁邦
-- Regeneration Ban: Instant healing effects you receive will be delayed. 鲁邦
-- Potion Conflicts: Each time you gain a positive buff, existing buffs shorten while debuffs are extended. 鲁邦
-- No Shelter: Mobs' melee attacks can hit through blocks. 鲁邦
-- Bad Luck: The chance of fortune enchantment not triggering while mining is increased. kl
-- Time Rift: Every time you throw an Ender Pearl, Endermites spawn to attack you. rinko
-- Time Distortion: There is a chance to be teleported to a random location near the target when using a portal. 冬香
-- Abandoned by Poseidon: The chance of fishing up junk is significantly increased.
+1. [x] Fragile Life: Reduces fixed health. kl
+2. [x] The World Against You: All creatures become hostile towards you. kl
+3. [x] Greedy Eating: Reduces the hunger restoration from food. kl
+4. [x] Backpack Limit: Reduces the stack limit of items. kl
+5. [ ] Full Power: Weapons can only be used when fully charged. kl
+6. [ ] Shield on the Right: Cannot use a shield in the off-hand. kl
+7. [ ] Lack of Oxygen: Suffocation effect occurs underground. kl
+8. [x] Sleepless Nights: Cannot sleep in beds. kl
+9. [ ] Weak Stomach: Raw meat gives debuffs. kl
+10. [ ] Weaponless: Cannot mine hard blocks. kl
+11. [ ] Starry Path: Cannot run when light levels are too low. kl
+12. [ ] End Water Ban: Water cannot be placed in the End. kl
+13. [ ] Greedy Lock: Chests cannot give high-level loot. kl
+14. [ ] Heavy Shackles: Wearing equipment reduces movement speed. kl
+15. [ ] Weakened Strikes: Deals less damage to enemies. kl
+16. [ ] Soul Suppression: Reduces experience point gain. kl
+17. [ ] Fragile Body: Fall damage cannot be mitigated. kl
+18. [ ] Fragile Armor: Reduces armor and toughness given by armor. kl
+19. [ ] Sluggish Hands: Reduces mining speed. kl
+20. [ ] Lonely Master: Cannot tame mobs. kl
+21. [ ] Lost Direction: Maps and compasses become useless. kl
+22. [ ] Weak Magic Constitution: Cannot use high-level enchantments. kl
+23. [ ] Weak Swimmer: Reduces swimming speed, and drowning damage increases with depth. kl
+24. [ ] Cafeteria Lady: Respawn anchors charge with a random number of uses. 暮雨雨
+25. [ ] Endless Quiz: Enchanting the same weapon repeatedly reduces its enchantment level. 暮雨雨
+26. [ ] Friend or Foe: A trident with Loyalty has a chance to damage the player when returning. 暮雨雨
+27. [ ] Incompetent Thief: Opening loot chests in Pillager Outposts or Villages spawns Pillagers and Villagers. 暮雨雨
+28. [ ] Blood and Flesh: Each time you take damage, you receive additional damage based on a percentage of your maximum health. 初见
+29. [ ] Horde Mind: After killing a mob, there is a chance to spawn the same mob in place. 初见
+30. [ ] Focus Disturbance: Attacks, placements, and crafting have a chance to fail. 初见
+31. [ ] Neurological Degeneration: Negative effects are applied after respawning. 初见, kl
+32. [ ] Horrific Entity: Enemies may have a chance to gain extra health. 初见
+33. [ ] Social Paradox: Villager trade prices are higher. 初见
+34. [ ] Pressure Disorder: Moving and jumping abilities are reduced when in high or low altitudes. 初见
+35. [ ] Loss of Synchronicity: Lower health also reduces attack power. 初见
+36. [ ] Flesh Collapse: Respawn with a portion of your health and hunger. 初见
+37. [ ] Slow Recovery: You cannot naturally regenerate health. 鲁邦
+38. [ ] Weak Wall: Shield durability drains when holding a shield. 鲁邦
+39. [ ] Regeneration Ban: Instant healing effects you receive will be delayed. 鲁邦
+40. [ ] Potion Conflicts: Each time you gain a positive buff, existing buffs shorten while debuffs are extended. 鲁邦
+41. [ ] No Shelter: Mobs' melee attacks can hit through blocks. 鲁邦
+42. [ ] Bad Luck: The chance of fortune enchantment not triggering while mining is increased. kl
+43. [ ] Time Rift: Every time you throw an Ender Pearl, Endermites spawn to attack you. rinko
+44. [ ] Time Distortion: There is a chance to be teleported to a random location near the target when using a portal. 冬香
+45. [ ] Abandoned by Poseidon: The chance of fishing up junk is significantly increased.
 MCMostWolf
-- Outline Master: Archery has a larger arrow deviation.
+46. [ ] Outline Master: Archery has a larger arrow deviation.
 MCMostWolf
-- Reborn Wrath: Every time you die to a boss, the boss not only recovers full health but becomes stronger.
+47. [ ] Reborn Wrath: Every time you die to a boss, the boss not only recovers full health but becomes stronger.
 MCMostWolf
-- Oxygen Deprivation: Running depletes oxygen. 赤麦RedWheat
+48. [ ] Oxygen Deprivation: Running depletes oxygen. 赤麦RedWheat
-- Worm Hoard: Mining stone has a chance to spawn Silverfish. 赤麦RedWheat
+49. [ ] Worm Hoard: Mining stone has a chance to spawn Silverfish. 赤麦RedWheat
+50. [ ] Fragile Body: Reduces player's invincibility frames kl
+51. [ ] Greedy Tome: Doubles the experience cost for the enchantment table 妖月
+52. [ ] Grinding Wear: Grindstone consumes durability 妖月
+53. [ ] Water Shackles: Slows movement speed in water awei
+54. [ ] Misstep Peril: Sneaking no longer prevents falling off edges Susanlynna
+55. [ ] Lavish Taste: Only armor with trims can be worn 暮雨雨
+56. [ ] Shattered Eye: Ender Eyes always break upon use 暮雨雨
+57. [ ] Draconic Favor: When the Ender Dragon breathes fire, a dragon breath area appears under the player's feet 暮雨雨
+58. [ ] Unfair Trader: Piglins may take gold without bartering 暮雨雨
+59. [ ] Exposed Weakness: Player takes double damage while sneaking 暮雨雨
+60. [ ] Justified Combat: Player cannot attack non-hostile creatures first 暮雨雨
+61. [ ] Iron Will: Monsters now have significantly higher armor 筍
+62. [ ] Food Coma: Eating has a delay, during which no actions can be performed cos45
+63. [ ] Barren Harvest: Crops now have a chance to drop dead bushes instead 筍
+64. [ ] Slippery Adventure: All blocks in cold biomes apply ice physics 苦来兮归去
+65. [ ] Hostile Flora: Plants can deal damage to the player Christen
+66. [ ] Deep Sea Entanglement: Swimming has a time limit; after which the player starts sinking Christen
+67. [ ] Balanced Diet: Overconsuming a single type of food reduces its hunger restoration Christen
+68. [ ] Gloomy Soul: Losing a percentage of health when in low light Christen
+69. [ ] United Adversaries: The more hostile mobs nearby, the more damage the player takes Christen
+70. [ ] Bleeding Wound: Taking damage has a chance to cause continuous health loss Christen
+71. [ ] Feast or Famine: Having too low or too high saturation applies debuffs Christen
+72. [ ] Pulmonary Fibrosis: Reduces maximum oxygen Christen
+73. [ ] Bargaining Power: The higher the health of a trading entity, the more expensive its trades Christen
+74. [ ] Hollow Stomach: Reduces maximum saturation kl
+75. [ ] Distant Deflection: Introduces universal damage cap and ranged damage resistance rinko
+76. [ ] PTSD: If the player was previously killed by a mob, encountering it again causes a debuff Textrue

 ---

 ## Evil Fun Add-ons

-- Dead but Not Gone: After death, you enter a "downed" state for 1 minute, unable to move or act, after which you truly die. 初见
+1. [ ] Dead but Not Gone: After death, you enter a "downed" state for 1 minute, unable to move or act, after which you truly die. 初见
-- What’s For Me: When attacking a mob, there is a chance that your view will be shifted to the mob’s perspective. 初见
+2. [ ] What’s For Me: When attacking a mob, there is a chance that your view will be shifted to the mob’s perspective. 初见
-- Mind Break: Randomly changes your view direction during gameplay. 初见
+3. [ ] Mind Break: Randomly changes your view direction during gameplay. 初见
-- Boxed In: Falling from a height greater than 4 blocks has a chance to result in death, with your death point marked by a chest.
+4. [ ] Boxed In: Falling from a height greater than 4 blocks has a chance to result in death, with your death point marked by a chest.
 MCMostWolf
+5. [ ] Death by Stare: In third-person front view, the player has a chance to suddenly die 暮雨雨